 331 African American Literature 3 Introduction to major issues and major works in the African American literary tradition.
 (Crosslisted course offered as CES 331, ENGLISH 321).

-332 [DIVR] [M] Topics in African American Literature 3 May be repeated for credit; cumulative maximum 6 hours.
+332 [DIVR] [M] Topics in African American Literature 3 May be repeated for credit; cumulative maximum 6 credits.
 Trends and major writers.
 (Crosslisted course offered as ENGLISH 322, CES 332).

-335 [SSCI] Black Freedom Struggle 3 Historic exploration of black resistance focusing on nationwide movement that developed following World War II.
+335 (Effective through Summer 2022) [SSCI] Black Freedom Struggle 3 Historic exploration of black resistance focusing on nationwide movement that developed following World War II.
 (Crosslisted course offered as CES 335, HISTORY 313).

 336 Black Popular Culture 3 Histories of African American pop culture; examines how African American cultural specificities emerge and transform American popular imaginations.